opf/openproject/docs/user-guide/work-packages/set-change-dates/README.md

 The information and warning banners also feature a **Show Relations** button.
 Clicking on this will open a new tab that displays work packages with direct relations to the current work package in [Gantt view](../../gantt-chart), in hierarchy mode.

 > **Info**: This preview is intended to give a quick overview of only _direct_ relations that might affect scheduling options for the current work package.
 It does not show second-level relations (and above).
-To get a full overview, please use the project work package [list view](../work-package-views/#list-view) or [Gantt view](../../gantt-chart) with your desired [filter/view configuration](../work-package-table-configuration/).
+To get a full overview, please use the project work package [table view](../work-package-views/#table-view) or [Gantt view](../../gantt-chart) with your desired [filter/view configuration](../work-package-table-configuration/).